home-assistant/home-assistant.io/source/_includes/common-tasks/enable_entities.md

 1. Go to {% my integrations title="**Settings** > **Devices & services**" %} and select your integration card.
 2. Select the device.
+3. To see all the entities, you may need to expand the **entity not shown** section.
-3. Select the entity of interest, select the cogwheel {% icon "mdi:cog-outline" %}, then select the toggle for **Enable**.
+4. Select the entity of interest, select the cogwheel {% icon "mdi:cog-outline" %}, then select the toggle for **Enable**.
-4. Select **Update**.
+5. Select **Update**.
-5. Confirm the notification stating that it will take about 30 seconds for the entity to become enabled.
+6. Confirm the notification stating that it will take about 30 seconds for the entity to become enabled.
 Select **OK**.

    ![Screencast showing how to enable a single entity](/images/docs/configuration/enable_entity.webp)